Positional event data

 It's important to reiterate that right now Arsenal have the 3rd-best defence in the Premier League (0.83 xG conceded per game), while Spurs have the 4th-best (1.01 xG conceded per game).
 So something is clearly working for Spurs, and it's probable that the reason they concede so many passes in this zone without (relatively speaking) much pressure on the receiver is that Antonio Conte prefers to have them bunker down and defend their penalty box when the opposition get possession in the final third.
 While Mikel Arteta apparently prefers Arsenal defend that space more aggressively.
 Different strokes for different folks, folks.

-This is just the beginning for StatsBomb 360 data and the enhanced analysis we and our customers are going to conduct with it.
-There are so many more ways to analyse teams and players even just using these two metrics alone, let alone the many more metrics that will shake out of 360 in the months and years to come.
+This is just the beginning for 360 data and the enhanced analysis possibilities it provides to our customers.
+There are so many more ways to analyse teams and players even just using these two metrics alone, let alone the many more that will shake out of 360 in the months and years to come.
 We're excited to see our customers continue to build these into their recruitment and opposition analysis workflows.

-StatsBomb 360 covers 38 leagues worldwide, including each of the Big 5 leagues and their second tiers, and more leagues in Europe, North America, South America, and Asia.
+Hudl Statsbomb 360 covers 40+ leagues worldwide, including each of the Big 5 leagues and their second tiers, and more leagues in Europe, North America, South America, and Asia.

 Este artículo también está disponible en español.
 Dieser Artikel ist auf Deutsch verfügbar.